-As interest rates have declined, particularly since the financial crisis, there has been an ongoing stretch for yield among income-oriented investors, leading to increasing amounts of investment dollars allocated to corporate bonds and the lower rated credit sectors.1 The benign market environment since the financial crisis has generally rewarded this strategy, but the more recent market turmoil has revealed this strategy’s weakness.
+As interest rates have declined, particularly since the financial crisis, there has been an ongoing stretch for yield among income-oriented investors, leading to increasing amounts of investment dollars allocated to corporate bonds and the lower rated credit sectors.1 The mostly benign market environment since the financial crisis has generally rewarded this strategy, but the more recent market turmoil in early 2020 revealed this strategy’s weakness.
 The results below present evidence of this outcome.

 Each fixed income ETF and a brief description of its sector representation is listed here in descending order of credit quality:

-We compiled monthly TRRs for each of these ETFs for the period October 2007 (the earliest point at which returns were available for all of the ETFs) to March 2020 and calculated how correlated those returns were with the returns for stocks.
-This period includes the financial crisis and resulting market crash, as well as the long recovery period we have enjoyed for most of the last ten years.
-Most recently, the stock market has corrected rather violently again as a result of the coronavirus pandemic.
-Therefore, we feel the period measured represents a full market cycle.
+We compiled monthly TRRs for each of these ETFs for the period October 2007 (the earliest point at which returns were available for all of the ETFs) to May 2021 and calculated how correlated those returns were with the returns for stocks.
+This period includes the financial crisis and resulting market crash, the long recovery period we enjoyed for most of the subsequent 12 years, and the 2020 bear market and recovery.
+Therefore, we feel the period measured represents more than a full market cycle.